exo-cesm/CESM2.1.3/Tidally_locked_exoplanets/cases/TP_1_e_SSPO_P19_PI/README.md

-# Proxima Centauri b (with the substellar point over ocean) case setup instructions
+# TRAPPIST-1 e (P19 spectrum with the substellar point over ocean) case setup instructions

 ## If setting the case up on ARC4: